Author: Jaye Kelly-Johnston

 Clinical limitations and crisis management

-Teletherapy may not be suitable for all clinical situations:
+Teletherapy is not suitable for all clinical situations:

 - Acute intoxication, withdrawal requiring medical supervision, or severe psychiatric instability often need in‑person assessment and medical management.

-- Providers must have clear emergency protocols: know the patient’s location, local emergency contacts, and a written crisis plan before starting remote care.
+- Providers must have clear emergency protocols.
+They should know the patient’s location.
+They must have local emergency contacts.
+A written crisis plan is necessary before starting remote care.

 - For high-risk patients, hybrid models or rapid in-person referral pathways are necessary.